gradientspace/UnityVRManips/README.md

 The goal of this project is to (1) figure this out, and (2) provide an open reference implementation.

-The implementation is done in Unity, so even though this is code, you can run it without knowing anything about programming/compilers/etc.
-Just install the free personal version from https://store.unity.com/download?ref=personal
+Developed with Oculus Rift.
+Mozilla License.
+Implemented in Unity ( *so even though this is code, you can run it without knowing anything about programming/compilers/etc. Just install the free personal version from https://store.unity.com/download?ref=personal* )

-I have a Rift, so this has all only been tested on a Rift.
+Questions?
+Contact Ryan Schmidt [@rms80](http://www.twitter.com/rms80) / [gradientspace](http://www.gradientspace.com)

 ## Usage

 **NB: Currently only mouse input is supported.
 Still waiting for Oculus Touch...**

-Open TestScene1, put on your headset, click Play (or ctrl+p).
+Open **TestScene1**, put on your headset, click Play (or ctrl+p).
 You will see a blue ground plane and some floating shapes to your left.

 When you move the mouse you will see a moving blue dot.
 Move the dot onto the cylinder and left-click.
 A cylinder will appear in the scene.